Graduate Diploma of Theological Studies

 Graduates will have:

-- review, reflect on, and synthesize theological information and identify and provide resources towards complex problems
+- review, reflect on, and synthesize theological information and identify and provide resources towards complex problems,

-- think critically and evaluate complex ideas
+- think critically and evaluate complex ideas,

-- apply specialised and creative skills for Christian living and ministry
+- apply specialised and creative skills for Christian living and ministry,

-- research, analyse and communicate theologically related ideas to a variety of audiences.
+- research, analyse and communicate theologically-related ideas to a variety of audiences.

 Applications of Knowledge and Skills

-the ability to:
+Graduates will have the ability to:

-- make high level, independent and theologically informed judgements
+- make high level, independent and theologically informed judgements,

-- plan and evaluate activities and projects within a particular ministry setting
+- plan and evaluate activities and projects within a particular ministry setting,

 - identify ways that this body of knowledge relates to Christian living and/or ministry.

 A candidate may seek credit up to a maximum of 36 credit points in the Graduate Diploma of Theological Studies.
-Credit can be granted only from Bible and Theology units at graduate level where the outcomes, content, demand hours and assessment are equivalent to that of units in the Sydney College of Divinity award.

 Articulation into other awards

-Students are eligible to articulate to the Master of Theological Studies offered by the Sydney College of Divinity, on completion of which students are required to surrender their SCD GradDipThSt
+Students are eligible to articulate to the Master of Theological Studies offered by the Sydney College of Divinity, on completion of which students are required to surrender their SCD GradDipThSt.

 The Graduate Diploma of Theological Studies is offered through the individual colleges and an application for enrolment must be made to the Registrar of the teaching institution.
-The registrar will be able to help you with any information regarding your study, including fees, units, mode of delivery and timetable.
+The registrar will be able to help you with any information regarding your study, including fees, units, mode of delivery, and timetable.

 A domestic Sydney College of Divinity student is designated as full-time if enrolled in three units (27 credit points) or more in a semester or part-time if enrolled in less than three units (27 credit points) per semester.
 SCD offers a wide range of units and students have the option to study one or more units across the colleges delivering SCD awards, whilst enrolled with one college.

 For more Information contact us at email@example.com